zglue/zglue_doc/zDK_Chicago_Devkit_Quickstart_Guide.md

 Current folder contains nuttx.hex and nuttx.bin.

 ## Example 3 : nsh with nimble(ble example).

-Nuttx runs a terminal shell through which you can
-launch other applications
+Description : This example runs Nuttx shell(nsh) from which you can launch other applications including a ble example

 ```shell
 $cd nuttx/configs/zglue_zeus2_chicago